-Last night you banged your knee on the nightstand.
-Now you have a large red mark that really hurts.
-Most likely, you have a contusion (bruise).
-This is when a blow doesn't break the skin but does break blood vessels beneath the skin.
+A contusion is a bruise.
+A bruise happens when a blow to your body doesn't break the skin but does break blood vessels beneath the skin.
 Blood leaking from the broken vessels causes redness and swelling.
 As it heals, your bruise is likely to turn colors like purple, green, and yellow.
 This is normal.
 The bruise should fade in 2 or 3 weeks.

 Almost everyone bruises now and then.
 Certain people do bruise more easily than others.
 You're more prone to bruising as you get older.
 That's because blood vessels become more fragile with age.
 You're also more likely to bruise if you have a clotting disorder such as hemophilia or take medications that reduce clotting, including aspirin.

 When to go to the emergency room (ER)